cabinetoffice/national-leadership-centre-website/pages/privacy-for-network.md

 * Work Address
 * Business-facing social media account handles
 * Job Title
-* Department/Sector/Government Service e.g. Civil Service, Police, Fire etc.
+* Sector (for example: Local Government, Police, Fire)

 We will also collect the following diversity data: